Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 This is the fourth generation of the original Alexa smart speaker.
 Echo Gen 4 is powered by Dolby audio, giving it excellent surround sound quality.
 The microphone array is also larger and more sensitive than the previous version, making for more accurate communication from across the room.

-Of note is the inclusion of a built-in Zigbee hub that ensures that smart home devices that use the Zigbee protocol can now be used straight away with the Alexa without the need for an additional first or third-party Zigbee hub.
+Of note is the inclusion of a built-in Zigbee hub.
+With this addition, smart home devices requiring the Zigbee protocol can now be used without the need for an external Zigbee hub.
 While that may sound confusing, just know that it’s compatible with more smart devices than other versions.

 Echo Studio – Alexa With A Punch!